 CPP and EI rates for 2021 (as usual) are a little higher.
+Somewhat following the inflation rate, after a fashion.

 One of my most popular posts in 2020 was CPP (Canada Pension Plan) and EI (Employment Insurance) rates for 2020, so I figure I’ll keep going with a winner.
 Interestingly interest in this topic is year round.
 CPP and EI rates for 2021 (as usual) are a little higher.